One-Punch Man

-One-Punch Man (ワンパンマン, Wanpanman) is a Japanese superhero manga series created by One.
-It tells the story of Saitama, a superhero who, because he can defeat any opponent with a single punch, grows bored from a lack of challenge.
-One wrote the original webcomic manga version in early 2009.
+One-Punch Man (ワンパンマン, Wanpanman) is a Japanese manga series created by One, originally released as a webcomic in early 2009.
+It tells the story of Saitama, an independent superhero who, having trained to the point that he can defeat any opponent with a single punch, grows deeply bored from a lack of challenge.
+He sets out to find stronger opponents, while making allies of other heroes as well.